kocielnik/autonomous_flight_control/README.md

 MIT License

-Part of the Udacity Flying Car Nanodegree.
+Part of the Udacity Flying Car Nanodegree